thanhnamit/ntn-blog/content/post/2020-06-23-operator-pattern-kafka-consumer.markdown

 ---
 featured: true
 title: "Managing a Kafka consumer group with Kubernetes operator"
-tags: [operator, operator-framework, kubernetes, kotlin, golang, kafka, strimzi, prometheus]
+tags:
+  [
+    operator,
+    operator-framework,
+    kubernetes,
+    kotlin,
+    golang,
+    kafka,
+    strimzi,
+    prometheus,
+  ]
 date: 2020-06-19T14:24:10+10:00
 lastmod: 2020-06-19T14:24:10+10:00
 draft: false
 ---

-Kubernetes (k8s) introduces a number of [ways to extend](https://kubernetes.io/docs/concepts/extend-kubernetes/) its APIs and structure for customising and managing complex workloads.
-In this post, I leverage k8s's Operator pattern and Custom Resource Definition (CRD) to manage the life cycle of a Kafka consumer group running atop a k8s cluster.
+Kubernetes (k8s) has introduced a number of [ways to extend](https://kubernetes.io/docs/concepts/extend-kubernetes/) its APIs and data structure for customising and managing complex workloads.
+In this post, I attempt to leverage k8s's Operator pattern and Custom Resource Definition (CRD) to manage the life cycle of a Kafka consumer group running atop a k8s cluster.

 {{% toc %}}